Florin-Popescu/avarice-unofficial/README.md

 			- setting the ARCH and CONN parameters to the new UPDI values
 			- there is a quirk for UPDI in that the device descriptor must be sent before the sign-on/activate physical command.
 This is not mandatory for JTAG devices.
 			- the response to the sign on command contains a generic "mega" encoded in ASCII characters, unlike other protocols which provide the device signature here.
+	- in ./src/jtag3rw.cc
-	- in ./src/jtag3rw.cc, function `jtag3::jtagRead` maps an internal address or address space to the actual address space & address which will be requested from the device.
+		- function `jtag3::jtagRead` maps an internal address to actual address space & address which will be requested from the device.
 For the signature address space, the exact address of the signature row must also be sent.
 This is fixed at 0 for other JTAGs.
+		- function `jtag3::memorySpace` does the mapping of address to address space and it must be ensured that from both this function and `jtag3::jtagRead` the output is always an address and address space which is known under the protocol.
+For UPDI, the default address was incorrectly set to SPM (which doesn't exist) instead of Flash.

 Forked from latest sources at [AVaRICE Project](http://avarice.sourceforge.net/).